 My husband, Ericlee died from melanoma cancer in September 2014.
 Of course, that is part of my story I never would have written for myself and my three young daughters.
 These past few years we have been learning together how to navigate grief and how suffering informs each of our characters.

-I recently married a long-time friend and supporter, Shawn Young.
+I married a long-time friend and supporter, Shawn Young, in 2016.
 He is one of my best encouragers and most honest critics.
-Today, I’m still writing picture books for kids, blogging and now speaking about my journey at women’s events and retreats.
-I just finished writing a 10-week Bible study called Glory Chasers, and I’m working on the companion book about finding God’s glory in unexpected places.
+Today, I’m still writing picture books for kids, blogging, and now speaking about my journey at women’s events and retreats.
+My book, Walk, Run, Soar, will be published in September 2020.
+It’s a devotional and training journal for runners.

 When I’m not speaking and sharing stories with students, I’m running marathons, creating healthy recipes and reading books with my three daughters – Meilani, Giada, and Zayla.
 My dream is to make words dance for them the way my mama and my mentors did for me.